 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

-Aromatherapy is a popular form of homeopathic therapy.
+Aromatherapy is a popular form of alternative, natural therapy.
 It's based on the theory that different aromas can benefit our bodies, minds, and spirits.
 There are several common vehicles for dispersing these aromas, including scented candles, smoke-generating incense, and essential oil diffusers.

 Many people use essential oil diffusers simply to add a pleasant background fragrance to a room.
 But for practitioners of aromatherapy, the use of different essences goes beyond simple air-freshening.